guidecx/.github/.github/pull_request_template.md

 - [ ] Does this PR have any shallow modules?
 - [ ] ☝️ if yes, what can be done to deepen them?
+- [ ] ☝️ do the interface defaults make sense?
+Should they be changed to better handle the common case?